shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/explaining-polygon-and-blockchain.md

 ### Visiting bizza.com - STATE and TRANSACTION

 Let's visit a blockchain-based pizza site (**bizza**) and select a few pizzas of our choice.
 There are lots of pizzas to choose from.
-Currently, you are having 0 pizza in your cart.
+Currently, you have 0 pizzas in your cart.
 This is your **initial state**.

 This online state is maintained on the blockchain by the community's computer (called nodes) and they will charge extra **fees** for maintaining states.